 - All members of the UNM community are expected to cooperate with committees conducting inquiries or investigations.

 - Confidentiality.
 Care will be exercised at all times to ensure confidentiality to the maximum extent possible and to protect the privacy of persons involved in the research under inquiry or investigation.
 The privacy of those who report misconduct in good faith will also be protected to the maximum extent possible.
 Files involved in an inquiry or investigation shall be kept secure and applicable state and federal law shall be followed regarding confidentiality of personnel records.

-When a case continues to the Inquiry and Investigation stages (Sections 2. and 3.), if the President of the Faculty Senate has any actual or potential conflict of interest, the person shall recuse him/herself from the case and the Senate President-Elect shall appoint a designate to act instead.
+When a case continues to the Inquiry and Investigation stages (Sections 2. and 3.), if the President of the Faculty Senate has any actual or potential conflict of interest, the person shall recuse him/herself from the case and the Senate President-Elect shall appoint a designee to act instead.

 If any member of the Faculty Senate Operations Committee or the Chair of the Research Policy Committee has any actual or potential conflict of interest, the persons shall recuse themselves from the case.
-The Faculty Senate President, or designate as appropriate, shall appoint faculty members to act instead.
+The Faculty Senate President, or designee as appropriate, shall appoint faculty members to act instead.